survivejs/webpack-merge/README.md

 [![build status](https://secure.travis-ci.org/survivejs/webpack-merge.svg)](http://travis-ci.org/survivejs/webpack-merge)
 # webpack-merge - Merge designed for Webpack

 **webpack-merge** provides a `merge` function that concatenates arrays and merges objects.
+If functions are encountered, it will execute them, run the results through the algorithm, and then wrap the returned values within a function again.

-This behavior is particularly useful in configuring webpack.
+This behavior is particularly useful in configuring webpack although it has uses beyond it.
+Whenever you need to merge configuration objects, **webpack-merge** can come in handy.

 There's also a webpack specific merge variant known as `merge.smart` that's able to take webpack specifics into account (i.e., it can flatten loader definitions).

 ## API